-PFAS Information AZ Source Water Assessment Program The Source of Your Drinking Water Protecting Your Water WCA & KFR Drinking Water Distribution System Map annual water report.
+Thank you for taking the time to read this annual water report.
 We are here to answer any questions or concerns you may have.
 Certified laboratory results show our water is well below the federal guidelines for allowable constituents in drinking water.
-The
+The proof is in the data!